northwalker/vue-hotel-datepicker/README.md

 # vue-hotel-datepicker
-A Vue.js responsive date range picker for hotels or date range selection, that displays the number of nights selected and allow several useful options like custom rules, localization support and more.
+A Vue.js responsive date range picker for hotels and multi-purpose, wrapping a pure javascript [Hotel Datepicker](https://github.com/benitolopez/hotel-datepicker), that displays the number of nights selected and allow several useful options like custom rules, localization support and more.
 This repo inspired from [Hotel Datepicker](https://github.com/benitolopez/hotel-datepicker) by @benitolopez.

 ## Demo